asukakenji/drawing-challenge/README.md

 This behavior is influenced by most existing REPL (Read-Eval-Print Loop).

+### EOF Behavior

+If the user sends a EOF character (`Ctrl-D` on UNIX, or `Ctrl-Z` on Windows), the program quits as if it receives a quit command.

+This behavior is influenced by most existing REPL (Read-Eval-Print Loop).

 ### New Canvas Behavior

 The new canvas function creates a new canvas.
-If a canvas already exists, it is destroyed and replaced by the new one.
+If a canvas already exists, it will be destroyed and replaced by the new one.

 Another option is to tell the user that a canvas is already created, and refuse to create a new one.
 However, this seems not robost enough since the user needs